-References are a good way to learn more about an advisor.
-I recommend you get two or three references that are in a similar situation as yours.
-Find out how long they’ve worked with the advisor, and what they believe the advisor’s strengths and weaknesses are.
+References are an excellent way to learn more about an advisor.
+I recommend you get two or three references in a similar situation as yours.
+Please find out how long they’ve worked with the advisor and what they believe the advisor’s strengths and weaknesses are.

 Comprehensive financial planners provide various services to their clients.
 Your financial life isn’t limited to investments – your advisor shouldn’t be either.
 By providing planning services for estate, insurance, investment, retirement, and tax planning, to name a few, chances are your advisor will have the knowledge to help you.
 Advisors that handle only investments may not see the whole picture.

 Good financial advisors check-in and meet with their clients periodically.
-Every client is different with their communication preferences, but it’s important to check that the advisor will be easily accessible and proactive during both good and bad times.
+Every client has different communication preferences, but it’s essential to check that the advisor will be easily accessible and proactive during good and bad times.

 Learn about the process.
 Ask the advisor to walk you through the relationship over the next year and beyond.
 This will create expectations, or benchmarks, that you can use to measure your relationship and determine its success.

 Looking for a financial advisor is hard work and time-consuming.
-Just remember, though, that the effort you put in will pay off in the long run.
+Remember, though, that the effort you put in will pay off in the long run.